royaltm/rust-royal-image-viewer/README.md

 The `0` exit code signals a success.

-Other exit codes have to following meaning:
+Other exit codes have the following meaning:

 * `1` - parsing options failed or a an image file could not be loaded locally.
 * `2` - the remote process failed to load an image.